 One associated to the frequency response of the test equipment also related to RB change.

-As in UE Maximum Output Power – EIRP with UL Gaps, there is no power step caused by RB change and the expected power step in the relative power measurement will have a maximum of 3 dB, these 2 additional MU contributors could be considered negligible, so the only remaining factor will be the uncertainty of the RF relative power measurement equipment.
+In UE Maximum Output Power – EIRP with UL Gaps, there power step is not caused by RB change but the expected power step in the relative power measurement will have a minimum of 3 dB, we should consider the factor associated to the frequency response as negligible but the one associated to the compression of the amplifier experience during the power step (in this case caused not by the RB change but for the UL gap instead) shall be kept.